SM-2102/Complaint_Management_App/README.md

 ### Notification Module
 - [ ] **/notification/add_notification** - [ADMIN]
 - [ ] **/notification/show_notification**
+- Notifications are generated per user
+- When a complaint is resolved:
+- It will be moved out of active notifications
+- Displayed as a **rolling bar** on the main dashboard

 ### Menu Module
 - [ ] **/menu/dashboard**

+### Pending Module

+### Stock Module

+### GRC Module

 ---